-4. Reasons for and communication of the panel's opinions
+5. Reasons for and communication of the panel's opinions

 In accordance with the first paragraph of point 8 of the panel's operating rules, 'Reasons for the opinion given by the panel shall be stated.
 The statement of reasons shall set out the principal grounds on which the panel's opinion is based'.
-Pursuant to these provisions, the panel's opinions, after recapitulating the various stages of examination, set out the reasons underlying their tenor, favourable or otherwise, as regards the candidate's legal capabilities, professional experience, ability to perform the duties of a Judge with independence, impartiality, integrity and probity, knowledge of languages and aptitude for working in an international environment.
+Pursuant to these provisions, the panel's opinions, after recapitulating the various stages of assessment, set out the reasons for which they are favourable or unfavourable based on candidates' legal capabilities, professional experience, ability to perform the duties of a Judge with independence, impartiality, integrity and probity, knowledge of languages and aptitude for working in an international environment.

 In accordance with the second paragraph of point 8 of the operating rules, the opinions given by the panel are 'forwarded to the representatives of the governments of the Member States'.
 Having been consulted on a request addressed to the General Secretariat of the Council, the panel considers that requests for its opinions must be regarded as falling within the scope of Regulation (EC) No 1049/2001 regarding public access to European Parliament, Council and Commission documents.
 The opinions issued by the panel, which relate to the fields of activity of the European Union and in particular of the Council, are sent to the Council, with which the panel maintains a functional link.
 The Council is consequently in possession of these opinions (Article 2(3) of Regulation No 1049/2001), even if it is not the end recipient and merely forwards them to the Member States.
 Requests for access to the panel's opinions must therefore be dealt with in the framework laid down by Regulation (EC) No 1049/2001.
 This regulation nevertheless provides for some exceptions to the obligation to disclose documents.
-On the basis of the judgment of the Court of Justice of the European Union in the case European Commission v The Bavarian Lager Company6, the panel considers that the disclosure of its opinions, which pertain to an assessment of candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court, and therefore contain personal data, would be likely to undermine the privacy of the candidates (Article 4(1)(b) of Regulation (EC) No 1049/2001).
+On the basis of the judgment of the Court of Justice of the European Union in the case European Commission v The Bavarian Lager Company, the panel considers that the disclosure of its opinions - which pertain to an assessment of candidates' suitability to perform the duties of Judge and Advocate-General of the Court of Justice and the General Court, and therefore contain personal data, which could be of a medical nature - would be likely to undermine the privacy of the candidates (Article 4(1)(b) of Regulation (EC) No 1049/2001).
 The panel is also of the opinion that the full disclosure of its opinions would undermine the aims and quality of the consultation and appointment procedures provided for in Articles 253 to 255 TFEU, notably because it would jeopardise the secrecy of the panel's deliberations and of the intergovernmental conference at which the Member States nominate the Judges and Advocates-General (Article 4(2) and (3) of Regulation (EC) No 1049/2001).

-6 CJEU, 29 June 2010, European Commission v The Bavarian Lager Co.
+&lt;sup>5 CJEU, 29 June 2010, European Commission v The Bavarian Lager Co.
 Ltd, European Data Protection Supervisor (EDPS), case C-28/08 P.

 The panel therefore considers, on the basis of these exceptions, that its opinions are intended exclusively for Member State governments and that positions it takes on the suitability of candidates for judicial office at European Union level may not be disclosed to the public, either directly or indirectly.
-In line with this position, the General Secretariat of the Council, after having provided those extracts containing only information not protected by Regulation (EC) No 1049/2001, refused the requests for access to all or part of the remainder of the panel's opinions.
+In accordance with this position, the General Secretariat of the Council has only communicated to those making requests elements that are not likely to contain personal data within the meaning of Regulation (EC) No 1049/2001.